1993 amendments to the Constitution of Malaysia: Parliamentary debates and resolutions

-The proposed amendments also came with the rule to allow commoners to criticise the Sultans, even the Yang di-Pertuan Agong without fear of the Sedition Act, with the exception of questioning the legitimacy of the monarchy of Malaysia.
+The proposed amendments also came with the rule to allow members of parliament and state assemblymen to criticise the Sultans, even the Yang di-Pertuan Agong without fear of the Sedition Act, with the exception of advocating for the abolition of their constitutional position as monarches.
 In addition, the proposed amendments also sought to limit the power of the rulers to pardon offences of family members.
 Public criticisms of the rulers was also allowed by amendments to the Sedition Act, which makes it no longer an offence to criticise the royalty except to areas pertaining to their legitimate existence.

-Nevertheless, a two-day long special parliamentary sessions starting from 18 January 1993 saw the Dewan Rakyat table the proposed amendments in spite of the Sultans' objections, with prime minister Mahathir Mohamad citing as far to say that there was no need to obtain royal assent to implement laws.
-Back in 1983, the constitution had been amended so that a veto by the Agong can be over-ridden by a parliamentary vote.
-On 19 January 1993, shortly before the Dewan Rakyat concluded its session, 133 out of 180 MPs passed the amendment bill while members of the opposition parties abstained from voting, although opposition MPs from DAP and PAS still expressed their support in principle.
-The following day, Dewan Negara unanimously approve of the proposed amendments.
+Nevertheless, a two-day long special parliamentary sessions starting from 18 January 1993 saw the Dewan Rakyat tabled the proposed amendments in spite of the Sultans' objections, with prime minister Mahathir Mohamad citing as far to say that there was no need to obtain royal assent to enact laws.
+Back in 1983, the constitution had been amended so that a veto by the Agong can be overridden by a parliamentary vote.
+On 19 January 1993, shortly before the Dewan Rakyat concluded its session, 133 out of 180 MPs voted in favour the amendment bill while members of the opposition parties abstained from voting, although opposition MPs from DAP and PAS still expressed their support in principle.
+The following day, Dewan Negara unanimously approved of the proposed amendments.

-The three rulers, on the other hand, continued to withhold their consent to the amendments which saw the government threatening to withdraw the privileges and continued attacks via the national media on instances of royal excesses of their extravagant lifestyles and even hinting a possibility of ending constitutional monarchy in Malaysia, such as the publication of an article of monarchs who abdicated or were disposed since World War II.
-A compromise was reached with the Agong when the government offered a compromise which allowed the rulers to delay any legislation within sixty days, provided that the delays were given reasons.
-The previous proposals offered only a delay of fifteen days for any legislation that were to be raised in parliament.
+The three rulers, on the other hand, continued to withhold their consent to the amendments, which saw the government threatening to withdraw the privileges and continued attacks via the national media on instances of royal excesses of their extravagant lifestyles and even hinting a possibility of ending constitutional monarchy in Malaysia, such as the publication of an article of monarchs who abdicated or were disposed since World War II.

+On 29 January, the bill was presented to the Yang di-Pertuan Agong for his assent.
+The Yang di-Pertuan Agong on 18 February however refused assent on the bill, and returned a further amended version of the bill back to parliament for reconsideration.
+The amended version of the bill was consented by the Conference of Rulers back on 11 February.

-The Dewan Rakyat passed its implementation on 8 March 1993, while the Dewan Negara approved of its implementation on 30 March.
+The Dewan Rakyat passed the third version of the bill on 9 March 1993, while the Dewan Negara approved the bill on 10 March, the following day.
 A new chapter, Part XV of the Constitution entitled "Proceedings against the Yang di-Pertuan Agong and the Rulers" was also enshrined.

+On 22 March, the bill was finally assented to by the Yang di-Pertuan Agong at the time, Sultan Azlan Shah of Perak.
+The Act was gazetted on 29 March and the constitutional amendment officially went into effect on 30 March 1993, thereby ending the legal immunity of all Malaysian monarchs.